Zhong-Lab-UCSD/HiCtool/tutorial/normalization-yaffe-tanay.md

 ```
 ### 1.2.
 Creating the HiCData object

-**HiC dataset** (hdf5 format) created from a Fend object and mapped data in bam format.
-The two bam files are passed to the function as elements of a list.
-The ‘maxinsert’ parameter (int.) is a cutoff for removing paired-reads whose total distance to their respective restriction sites exceeds this value.
+**HiC dataset** (``hdf5`` format) created from a Fend object and mapped data in bam format.
+The two BAM files are passed to the function as elements of a list.
+The ``maxinsert`` parameter (``<int>``) is a cutoff for removing paired-reads whose total distance to their respective restriction sites exceeds this value.
 According to Yaffe and Tanay, we choose a value of 500 bp to remove spurious ligation products.
 In addition, when the HiCData object is created, **PCR duplicates** are removed and reads with ends mapping to the same fragment and reads with ends mapping to adjacent fragments on opposite strands are also excluded, to consider the possibility of incomplete restriction enzyme digestion and fragment circularization.

-To create a HiCData object use the function ```hifive.HiCData```:
+To create a HiCData object use the function ``hifive.HiCData``:
 ```Python
 import hifive